yakovitalik/yakovitalik/README.md

 ### Hi there 👋

-Hi, my name is Vitaliy Yakovlev and I'm free developer.
+Hi, my name is Vitaliy Yakovlev and I'm free Java developer.

 I live in Belgorod, Russia.